COVID-19 Frequently Asked Questions

 - What is an Aerosol Generated Exposure (AGE)?

-- What are high-risk AGEs?
+- What is the most recent information on high-risk AGEs?

 - How do I transport and clean my work uniform/scrubs?